danube/node-red-contrib-smarthome-alarm/README.md

-Secure your smart home with this alarm node.
+Secure your smart home with this monitoring node.
 It monitors signals and triggers the output on unexpected events.